mohamedelbalooty/taskaia/README.md

 - This project is built using MVC architecture pattern with Getx for state management.
 - Sqflite to create local database.
 - GetStorage for caching data.
-- Functional programming concept using dartz plugin for handling server errors and exceptions.
 - Image picker package to pick images from gallery.

 -----------------------------------------------------------------------------